sabbir420/capstone-project-cloud-devops/README.md

 <ul>
 	<li>Pushing the built Docker containers to the Docker repository</li>
 	<li>Deploying these Docker containers to a small Kubernetes cluster.
 For Kubernetes cluster I used AWS EKS.
-To deploy your Kubernetes cluster using Cloudformation.
-I ran these from within Jenkins as an independent pipeline.</li>
+To deploy my Kubernetes cluster using Cloudformation.
+I ran these from Jenkins as an independent pipeline.</li>
 </ul>

 ***